Jawbone/UPPlatform_iOS_SDK/README.md

 To validate that an existing session is still valid, call `validateSessionWithCompletion:`.
 If the `session` object passed to the completion block is not `nil`, the session is valid and API requests can be made.

-*NOTE: I only added this because when requesting tokens from multiple clients (i.e. Simulator and iPhone), the previously requested tokens become invalid.
-We should fix this.*

 ## User Information

 *NOTE: All units (weight, distance) are in metric.*